itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.11.2 =
-This release provides an updated translation template.
+This release provides an updated translation template and updated German translation.